Otley (film)

-Otley is a 1968 British comedy thriller film, starring Tom Courtenay and Romy Schneider.
-It was adapted by Dick Clement and Ian La Frenais from a book by Martin Waddell, and released by Columbia Pictures.
+Otley is a 1968 British comedy thriller film directed by Dick Clement and starring Tom Courtenay and Romy Schneider.
+It was adapted by Clement and Ian La Frenais from the 1966 novel of the same name by Martin Waddell, and released by Columbia Pictures.

 Plot

-Tom Courtenay plays Gerald Arthur "Gerry" Otley, a charming but feckless young drifter who scrapes a living from selling antiques in trendy 1960s London.
-Gerry's responsibility-free life suddenly takes a serious turn, when he finds himself caught up in a round of murder, espionage and quadruple crossing.
-He is mistaken for a spy; is kidnapped and detained several times; and becomes romantically involved with a foreign agent (Romy Schneider) working for British Intelligence.
+Gerald Arthur "Gerry" Otley is a charming but feckless young drifter who scrapes a living from selling antiques in trendy 1960s London.
+Gerry's responsibility-free life suddenly takes a serious turn when he finds himself caught up in a round of murder, espionage and quadruple crossing.
+Mistaken for a spy, he is kidnapped and detained several times, and becomes romantically involved with a foreign agent working for British Intelligence.